spencertipping/tau/doc/Omega.md

 1. The ordering of arrays in the header need not correspond to the order in which they are stored
 2. Arrays are compacted in a background process
+3. Readers must release locks quickly; they are not allowed to hold array locks for longer than absolutely necessary

+### Staging and compaction
+Insertions are staged in an `unordered_multimap` and are written into new tail arrays, which are merged in the background.
+Writers are blocked when array space becomes unavailable; that is, when `n * 16 == hsize - 1`.
+At that point no further values can be staged until compaction has merged some arrays.

+Merging applies to the smallest _k_ of _n_ arrays, and happens automatically when:

+1. We write a new array whose size is ≥50% of the smallest array
+2. We have more than _f · log₂(largest array)_ arrays, where _f_ is tunable
+3. The user requests compaction

 ### Locking